install.packages("here")

 , arranged next to each other.
 But let’s say we wanted to compute, for each participant, their progress on each task in each language from T1 to T2 and from T2 to T3.
 The way the data are laid out at present, this would at best be pretty difficult to do.
 But it would be easy if only the data were arranged differently, namely with all three measurements per participant and task next to each other.
 We can convert this dataset to the desired format in two steps.

-First, we make the dataset longer by stacking the different scores under each other rather than next to each other.
+First, we make the dataset longer by stacking the different scores underneath each other rather than next to each other.
 To this end, we use the function pivot_longer()

 and specify that we want to stack the values in the Reading